A sleep lab for less than $1000 with OpenBCI

 - No need to connect the BIAS of device and daisy module (taking one of any of the two is enough)

-- You need a second connector calble for 10 electroded (you can remove for example the black and white cable from this connector resulting in 8 additional channels, … removing them avoids confusion with the Refrence (white, connecte with a Y cable/bridge) and Ground (black) of the first connector the of the setup below)
+- You need a second connector cable with 10 additional electrodes.
+For example you can remove the black and white cable from this connector resulting in 8 additional EEG channels, … removing them avoids confusion them with the Refrence (white, connected with a Y cable/bridge) and Ground (black) of the first connector the of the setup below.
+But you can also use these two extra cables for an ECG.

 |Device||Channel||# Electrodes||Pins to use||Electrode label (cable color)||Type/Function||Location||Comment|